 There is a practical workplace component that requires students to attend an early childhood setting for a minimum of 4 hours a week on average in either; a licensed early childhood centre, licensed home-based centre, or certified playgroup setting.
 Students are encouraged to practically apply their learning within their home-based practice or work placements as practical training.

-Graduates of this programme will be able to operate as home-based educators, ECE educators within a centre context, become ECE support workers or even volunteer workers within a range of ECE settings.
-Graduates may also pathway into further study towards qualifications such as the NZ Diploma in Early Childhood Education (Level 5).
+Graduates of this programme will be able to operate as home-based educators, pathway into employment as ECE educators within a centre context, become ECE support workers or even volunteer workers within a range of ECE settings.
+Graduates may also pathway into further study towards qualifications such as the New Zealand Diploma in Early Childhood Education (Level 5).

 Fees listed are indicative only and may vary with course selection.
 Exact fees can be confirmed when you